 Never under-estimate the little guys!
-Events in 1976 and 2004 showed that small streams in the Hutt Valley can cause major flooding to areas
+Events in 1976 and 2004 showed that small streams in the Hutt Valley can cause major flooding to areas nearby:

 - December 1976, the Korokoro Stream flooded during a storm event and caused flooding in the Petone area, particularly at the Cornish Street/Hutt Road intersection.
-During this event in the Hutt Valley the Stokes Valley, Pine Haven and Waiwhetu Streams also flooded.
+During this event in the Hutt Valley the Stokes Valley, Pine Haven and Waiwhetu Streams also flooded. - February 2004, heavy rain caused the Waiwhetu Stream to burst its banks and caused major flooding to Riverside Drive, the Hutt Park raceway and the industrial area in Gracefield.